Charles Cooper Penrose-Fitzgerald: War with Germany and the white feather campaign

-In 1904 he was requested to write an article for the Deutsche review on British naval policy.
+In 1905 he was requested to write an article for the Deutsche Revue on British naval policy.
 He had no control over the German translation of his article and said it had exaggerated his statements, but the article expressed a British interpretation of the threat implied by German naval expansion to traditional British command of the seas.
 It included the observation that Britain would be better served by a war sooner rather than later when the German navy would be bigger.
 The article was used in Germany to whip up support for the naval programme.

-In 1914 Penrose-Fitzgerald organised a group of thirty women in Folkestone to distribute white feathers to men not in uniform.
+In 1914 Penrose-Fitzgerald organised a group of thirty women in Folkestone to persecute men not in uniform by distributing white feathers.
 This was reported in the press and rapidly spread nationwide.
 The government responded by issuing a badge which could be worn by civilians occupied in war work.

 A story by Sir Arthur Conan Doyle entitled "Danger!
 Being the log of Captain John Sirius" appeared in the July 1914 issue of The Strand Magazine.
 It envisaged Britain's being starved into submission by eight enemy submarines.
 The underwater menace came from the fictional country of Norland but was a thinly veiled reference to Germany's naval power.
 The Strand subsequently published an accompanying piece with a response by naval experts.
-There was scepticism of the prediction of outright submarine war.
+There was scepticism of the prediction of unrestricted submarine warfare.
 Penrose-Fitzgerald wrote: "I do not myself think that any civilized nation will torpedo unarmed and defenceless merchant ships."